 - Devices with an operating system image, which was distributed as part of a beta or developer preview program (including the Android Beta Program)

-To use the API, an app may call the SafetyNetApi.attest method (which returns a JWS message with a result).
-The application can check the following fields from the returned result.
+To use the API, an app can call the SafetyNetApi.attest method, which returns a JWS message with a result.
+The application can then check various fields from the returned result:

 A sample attestation result:

-timestampMs: To check how much time has passed since the request was made and the response was received.
-A delayed response may suggest suspicious activity.
+TimestampMs: Indicates the time elapsed since the request was made and the response was received, detecting suspicious delays.

-apkPackageName, apkCertificateDigestSha256, apkDigestSha256: Gives information about APK file to verify the identity of the app.
-These parameters are absent if the API is unable to determine APK information.
+ApkPackageName, ApkCertificateDigestSha256, ApkDigestSha256: Provide information about the APK file to verify the app’s identity.
+These parameters are absent if the API cannot determine APK information.

-The table contains an explanation of how device status could affect the values of basicIntegrity and ctsProfileMatch
+The following table explains how device status affects the values of basicIntegrity and ctsProfileMatch:

-- The attestation service will evaluate the runtime environment and will request a signed attestation of the assessment results from servers of Google.
+- The API assesses the device’s runtime environment and requests a signed attestation of the assessment results from Google’s servers.

-- The server of Google will send the signed attestation to the SafetyNet Attestation service on the device.
+- Google’s servers send the signed attestation to the SafetyNet Attestation service on the device.

-- Attestation service returns this signed attestation to the Android application.
+- The Attestation service returns the signed attestation to the Android application.

-- The mobile app forwards the signed attestation to the mobile app’s server.
+- The mobile app forwards the signed attestation to its server.

-- The mobile app’s server validates the response and uses it for anti-abuse decisions.
+- The server validates the response and utilizes it for anti-abuse decisions.

 Code Snippets